The 3 Best Kinken Shops for Event Tickets in Tokyo

 You might find some event tickets at other Kinken shops in Tokyo.
 Almost all have movie theater vouchers or tickets for art exhibitions.
 However, if you are looking for live music or sports, chances to find them at other Kinken shops are fairly slim.

 Searching for resale tickets online might be the better way to go if you still have time until the show.
-Websites selling Japanese resale tickets, such as Yahoo Auctions, TicketStreet or Ticket.co.jp are usually all in Japanese (except Stubhub).
+Websites selling Japanese resale tickets, such as Yahoo Auctions, TicketStreet or Ticket.co.jp are usually all in Japanese (except Stubhub and Viagogo).
 Thus, you might need to ask a proxy shopping service such as our JCT Service for help.